carlosperate/awesome-microbit/README.md

 - [Telescopic Light Sword](https://www.myminifactory.com/object/telescopic-lightsword-with-micro-bit-14598) - Project shows how to make your own Light Sword with the micro:bit, electronics, and 3D printed parts.
 - [Micro Simon](http://mrtomsworld.blogspot.co.uk/2017/01/micro-simon.html) - Programming and connecting a micro:bit to a vintage MB Simon game.
 - [Alexa Weather On micro:bit](https://www.hackster.io/chen-tiebiao/weather-on-micro-bit-c79c19) - Creating an Amazon Alexa skill where the current weather can be asked and the result displayed on the micro:bit.
-- [BBC Microbit Balloon Tracker](http://www.daveakerman.com/?p=2019) - Making a ballon tracker with a micro:bit connected to GPS and a LoRa transceiver to track and transmit its position.
+- [BBC micro:bit Balloon Tracker](http://www.daveakerman.com/?p=2019) - Making a ballon tracker with a micro:bit connected to GPS and a LoRa transceiver to track and transmit its position.
 - [SonicPixels](https://github.com/jrmedd/SonicPixels) - BBC micro:bit and Max frameworks for triggering multiple speakers in a grid arrangement.
 - [Little Bug Bit](http://goo.gl/eEFhcy) - Low cost micro:bit buggy.
 - [HandShake](https://sites.google.com/site/hardwaremonkey/home/handshake) - Project designed to enable unique gesture recognition for people with limited control of their motion.